Home » Sports » Throwball: Rules, Skills, Court Measurement, How to play (2025)

 The winning team is the first to win two sets.
 Throwball is a fast-paced sport.
 Thus, teams must possess a high level of teamwork and fitness to win.

-- Place a ball along the ground.
+1. Place a ball on the ground.

 Throw ball Skills